This is my first entry in a Weekly photo challenge. Don’t forget to head over to my other blog – Postcards from America.

 I’m sharing a new blog that I’ve started and need to keep it secret from my wife.
 Please check out my “Postcards from America” blog (also called postcardsfromstrangers).

-Originally posted on Postcards from America:
+Originally posted on The Birthday Blog:

 OK, it looks like the idea has legs.
 My sister, who lives in Florida at the moment, has said she’d be happy to get the ball rolling.
 So here’s what I plan on doing: